MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 The `f-IFrameAuth` query parameter tells the Azure Data Explorer web UI *not* to redirect to get an authentication token and the `f-UseMeControl=false` query parameter tells the Azure Data Explorer web UI *not* to show the user account information UX.
 These actions are necessary, since the hosting website is responsible for authentication.

-The `workspace=<guid>` query parameter creates a separate workspace for the embedded iframe, to avoid data sharing with the non-embedded version of <https://dataexplorer.azure.com>.
+The `workspace=<guid>` query parameter creates a separate workspace for the embedded iframe, to avoid data sharing with the nonembedded version of <https://dataexplorer.azure.com>.

 ### Handle authentication